HOsthzn/Retry/README.md

 ___

 ## Examples JavaScript
-> for this code to work in JavaScript you will need to be using ES6
+> for this code to work in JavaScript you will need to using ES6

 The Retry object provides two functions to perform retries with either a regular or an async function.
 In this section, we will show you how to use these functions to perform retries.